NickEales/nickeales.github.io/2020-03-31-Allow-Azure-VM-to-activate-using-Azure-KMS-when-using-Azure-Firewall.md

 ---
 # Allow Azure VM to activate using Azure KMS when using Azure Firewall

+By default the Azure firewall does not allow Azure VMs to access the Azure KMS server.
+There are arguements for and against this - however currently the firewall only lets traffic through if you let it.
+As the KMS server is outside your Azure virtual network, this functionality is blocked.

 ## assumptions

 1. routing within the vNet (by UDR or other) directs traffic destined for Azure KMS to the Azure Firewall.